-Basically, you are “changing” the oil every time you gas up your chainsaw.
-This means you won't have to perform oil changes on your chainsaw.
-Consult the owner's manual to get the exact ratio of gas to oil for your model.
+Essentially, you are "changing the oil" every time you gas up your chainsaw.
+This means you won't have to perform separate oil changes on your chainsaw like you would with a car; you'll just pour the combination gas/oil fuel into your tank and you'll be all set.
+Consult the owner's manual to get the precise recommended ratio of gas to oil for your model.

 Across grades, chainsaws have pretty consistent weights.
 The constant vibration of the saw is what really wears you out.

-Look for a model that features vibration dampening to lessen fatigue.
-Many homeowner grade models have this feature, making it much easier to use the saw for any extended period of time.
+Look for a model that features vibration dampening to lessen your fatigue.
+Many homeowner grade models include this feature, making it much easier to use the saw for an extended period of time.

 Automatic Bar Oiler

 Due to the constant metal-on-metal friction between the bar and chain of a chainsaw, the bar needs to be continually lubricated with oil.
 This allows the chain to run smoothly.
 Without it, chains can easily break.

 Look for a chainsaw with an automatic bar oiler, which automatically applies oil to the bar as needed.
 If you don't have an automatic bar oiler you will have to work at a slower pace and be diligent about stopping to oil the bar.